stephengodderidge/learn-git/README.md

 8. Pull down latest changes from master
 9. All team members contribute to newly created repository

+## Part 1 - Setup Team Repository

+Alright!
+Pick one team member that will do the initial project setup and then let's git to it! 😉

-## Step 1: Fork This Repository
+### Step 1: Fork This Repository

 > Repository (Repo): A folder that holds your code.
 This folder is special because it has a hidden `.git` folder that holds information about how your repository has changed over time.

 Instead of adding your changes directly to someone else's repo, you can create a copy of their repository to work with.
 When you create this copy, we call it "forking the repository."

 Conceptually, think about hitting a fork in the road -- the road splits into two.
 This is the same with forking in git.
-Forking simply creates a snapshot of the base repository (`stephengodderidge/learn-git`) that you have permission to make changes to.
+Forking simply creates a snapshot of the base repository (`chingtong/learn-git`) that you have permission to make changes to.

 After you fork your repo, your newly-created repo will be referred to as a "fork."
 This might sound weird, but just go with it.
 I promise it will stick eventually.

-1. Make sure you're on the base page of the `learn-git` repository: [https://github.comstephengodderidge/learn-git](https://github.com/stephengodderidge/learn-git).
+1. Make sure you're on the base page of the `learn-git` repository: [https://github.com/chingtong/learn-git](https://github.com/chingtong/learn-git).
 2. In the top right-hand corner, you'll see a button that says "Fork".
 Click it.
    You'll see a screen that shows "Forking repository".
 You'll now find yourself on a new repo page.
 If you look in the top left, you'll see that this repo is based on your `<your-github-username/learn-git>`.

 Congrats!
 You've created a fork!
-This is simply a copy of the base repository `stephengodderidge/learn-git`
+This is simply a copy of the base repository `chingtong/learn-git`.
+We will use this new repository as a place for your team can share code.

+### Step 2: Give edit permissions to your team

+Your team members need edit permissions to the team repository so they can save their code there without requiring your approval.

+Add a new repository collaborators by going to `Settings > Collaborators` then clicking `Add people`.
+You will need your team members' github usernames or email addresses.

+> **Bonus step: Prevent unwanted changes to `master` branch**
+>
+> > _If any of the terms here are confusing, don't worry!
+You can skip this step and come back to enable branch protection at any time_
+>
+> We want to protect our code against unwanted or accidental changes.
+For example, it is possbile to accidently delete the version history of our repository.
+Yikes!
+>
+> Navigate to `Settings > Branches`, then in the `Branch protection rule` section click `add rule`.
+In the "Branch name pattern" box type `master`.
+> Then enable the following settings:
+>
+> 1. Require a pull request before merging
+> 2. Require approvals
+> 3. Dismiss stale pull request approvals when new commits are pushed
+> 4. Do not allow bypassing the above settings
+>
+> Then click `Create`
+>
+> This step will protect your `master` branch from unwanted changes.
+Based on the settings above, changes to `master` will require that another team member review your code before it can be saved via a `pull request`

+> Open Source vs Team Repository

+#### (Do we want to add branch protection to master?)

+## Part 2 - Team Collaboration (feat.
+Git)

+Okay now that everyone has access to the team repository, it is time for everyone to put their hands to the keyboard.
+Let's code!

-## Step 2: Clone Your Newly-Created Fork
+### Step 3: Clone Your Newly-Created Fork

 You'll need to clone your fork repository to your local environment.
 "Clone" might just sound like a fancy way to say "download", but cloning keeps the connection between the remote repository (in GitHub) so you can add our changes (commits) back to the remote.
 By the end of this step, your will have cloned the repository into a folder on your computer.